 You shoulda known when you stepped inside"

-When the Clemson Tigers, Heisman Trophy favorite Trevor Lawrence, and head coach Dabo Swinney take the field to defend their 2018 national championship, you can guarantee the 39-year-old former Clemson Tiger will be watching his favorite team closely all season long.
+When the Clemson Tigers, quarterback Trevor Lawrence, and head coach Dabo Swinney take the field, you can guarantee the 40-year-old country singer, songwriter and former Clemson football player will be watching his favorite NCAA team closely all season long.